ammarhakim/ammar-simjournal/je/je13/je13-incomp-euler-2d.rst

 can show that the energy is conserved by the spatial discretization exactly.
-However, in the actual simulations there is a small loss in energy due to the dissipation added from the Runge-Kutta time-stepping and energy conservation holds only as :math:`\Delta t \rightarrow 0` with the same order as the time integration scheme.
+However, in the actual simulations there is a small loss in energy due to the dissipation added from the Runge-Kutta time-stepping and energy conservation proof holds only as :math:`\Delta t
+\rightarrow 0` with the same order as the time integration scheme.
 This is clearly seen in the plot shown below.

 .. figure:: s125s129s130-double-shear-totalEnergy_cmp.png
   :width: 100%